What Corrective Distributions May Indicate About Your Retirement Plan Design

 Companies may choose to run 401(k) testing for highly compensated employees at midyear to avoid the need for a corrective distribution.
 At this point, action can be taken to limit HCE contributions to the plan to meet the necessary ADP and ACP limits by year-end.
 If there are concerns about the potential need for corrective distributions, companies should talk to their plan providers about performing nondiscrimination tests earlier in the year.

-• Safe harbor match — Employees must contribute to the 401(k) plan and their contributions are matched by the employer.
+- Safe harbor match: Employees must contribute to the 401(k) plan, and the employer must match their contributions.

-• Non-elective safe harbor — Employees are not required to contribute to the plan, but the employer still makes contributions on their behalf.
+- Non-elective safe harbor: Employees do not have to contribute to the plan, but the employer still makes contributions on their behalf.

 Designing a Better Retirement Plan

-It's important for plan sponsors to pay attention to Form 5500 filing requirements as well as nondiscrimination testing rules when designing their 401(k) plan.
+Plan sponsors must pay attention to Form 5500 filing requirements and nondiscrimination testing rules when designing their 401(k) plan.
 An experienced retirement plan provider with expertise in plan design and compliance rules will work with you to ensure you pass nondiscrimination tests and don't make mistakes with a corrective distribution.

-Having a well-designed retirement plan is essential to recruiting the best and brightest employees in today's competitive job market, as well as retaining key talent.
-Don't settle for less when managing this important benefit.
+A well-designed retirement plan is essential to recruiting the best and brightest employees in today's competitive job market and retaining key talent.
+Don't settle for less when managing this critical benefit.
 Select a 401(k) services provider that stays on top of the latest government requirements and provides the expertise and processes needed to ensure your plan is top-of-the-line.

 Tags